ThomasKerbrat/blog/2016/11/fake_inheritance_javascript.md

 By default, each prototype comes with an implicit `constructor` property who's value is the constructor function.
 Unfortunately, by assigning the prototype to a new object, we break this behavior.
-We must set back the `constructor` property to our constructor function.
+We must set back the `constructor` property to our `MyError` function.
+Otherwise, the `constructor` property lookup will find a match in the prototype's prototype and return the `Error` function.

 Notice how we did not defined a `stack` property on `MyError`?
 However, if we access it with `error.stack` we get a value back.
 This is because the lookup went through the prototype chain until it encountered a property matching `stack`.

-To have an idea of what it looks like here is the `error` with its prototype chain represented under the `__proto__` property:
+To have an idea of what it looks like, here is the `error` with its prototype chain represented under the `__proto__` property:

 ``` javascript
 {